dapierce/dapierce.github.io-archive/_projects/windowless-weather.md

 listing-priority: 6
 ---

-Simple weather web app that polls your local time and location and gives a pleasant display of the current weather with time-of-day specific colors.
+Designed and built from scratch using HTML, CSS and jQuery JS.
+It's a simple weather web app that polls your local time and location and displays a pleasant icon of the current weather with time-of-day specific colors.